lwd0804/SYDE675Project/README.md

 For the ablation experiments, we remove the position embedding module, shifted window module, residual architecture, and dropout module, to testify the importance of each component.

-For the improvement of the self-attention module, we reproduce four self-attention variants (Non-Local, A-SCN, Point-Attention, Offset-Attention), which are different from the self-attention module used in the original Swin Transformer.
+For the improvement of the self-attention module, we reproduce four self-attention variants (Non-Local, A-SCN, Offset-Attention), which are different from the self-attention module used in the original Swin Transformer.

-By replacing the original self-attention module with the Non-Local variant which is one of the four variants above, we have improved the classification performance of the Swin transformer.

-Additionally, we also used the Point-Attention variant to improve the training efficiency of the network, with similar accuracy.